alainwolf/roll.urown.net/server/wireguard.rst

 Open Up the Firewall
 ^^^^^^^^^^^^^^^^^^^^

-If there is a Firewall, you need to open it up for UPD connections on our chosen WireGuard port.
+If there is a Firewall, you need to open it up for UDP connections on our chosen WireGuard port.
 Do this on all hosts.

 Allow Incoming WireGuard Connections::